hansemro/2kxp-modules/README.md

 ## Unloading the kernel module

-On SDS2000X+, the base root filesystem is read-only including /lib/modules/, which prevents rmmod from working correctly.
+On SDS2000X+, the base root filesystem is immutable including /lib/modules/, which prevents rmmod from working correctly.

 ```
 [scope] # rmmod hello